How General Counsels Can Transition to C-Suite Roles

 Final Thoughts

 Transitioning from GC to a C-suite role requires intentional effort.
-You need to broaden your skill set, gain exposure across different business functions, and build relationships with key stakeholders inside and outside your organization.
+You need to broaden your skill set, gain exposure across different business functions, and build relationships with key stakeholders inside and outside your organisation.
 By positioning yourself as more than just a legal expert, as someone who contributes strategically, you’ll increase your chances of making this career leap.

 Related content